Andrewy-gh/p3/backend/docs/eval-plan.md

 ## Overview

 The `/v2` endpoint (`src/routes/playground.ts:53-77`) generates personalized workout plans using the `generateWorkout` tool with a 10-step limit (`stepCountIs(10)`).
+The tool uses `experimental_output: Output.object()` to return structured JSON objects conforming to `WorkoutCreateWorkoutRequestSchema`.
 These evaluations focus on deterministic validation of output quality, safety, and adherence to specifications.

 ## Evaluation Categories